ArhamAhmed1323/Arbitrage-Project/README.md

 2) FARAZ AGHA (15B-079-BS)
 3) FAIZAN ABBASI (15B-077-BS)

+# Running the Code

+The code will run easily on a computer if Python is installed on it.
+Any sort of IDE is suitable.

 # Inputs and Outputs

 There are a total of 12 inputs as there are 4 currencies and max of (N * (N - 1)) edges possible in directed graph.